Logo

 Current debt

 Your debt-to-income ratio, or the sum of your debts divided by your income, factors into both what loan amount you can qualify for and your interest rate.
 Lenders want to see that you can comfortably afford to meet the monthly payments on your loan after you meet all other debt obligations.
 A DTI below 40% is ideal.
-Anything above this can signal to a lender that you might not be unable to repay your loan.
+Anything above this can signal to a lender that you might not be able to repay your loan.

 Employment and income